 In addition, you should always make sure to use clean utensils when serving mustard in order to avoid cross-contamination.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long is Mustard good for when prepared in a dish?

 How long does mustard last?
 That depends.
 How long does milk last?
-In general, mustard lasts only as long as the quickest expiring ingredient it is mixed with.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!
+In general, mustard lasts only as long as the quickest expiring ingredient that it is mixed with.

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of mustard.
+In determining how long Mustard lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Mustard.